libvips/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 `composite2` joins a pair of images, but you can join a whole array of images using an array of blend modes in a single operation with `composite`.
-Options let you control the compositing space and premultiplication.
+Options let you control the compositing space and premultiplication handling.

 [`vips_fill_nearest()`](docs) Replaces every zero pixel in an image with the nearest non-zero pixel.
 For example: